Renter and Business Protections

 In response to the hardships many in our community are facing due to the economic impacts of the COVID-19 outbreak and the health orders, moratoriums have been adopted to ban residential and commercial evictions in the City of San Mateo.

 The San Mateo City Council and County Board of Supervisors have each adopted emergency ordinances that prohibit evictions for nonpayment of rent by current tenants who are impacted by the COVID-19 pandemic.
 Between the County and City ordinances, renters of any type of residential property, and small businesses tenants are protected in the City of San Mateo.
 The ordinances allow for a deferral, not a waiver of rents.

-- City Council Adopts Emergency Ordinance Imposing a Moratorium on Commercial Evictions
+- City Adopts Emergency Ordinance Imposing a Moratorium on Commercial Evictions